 Once the family has determined what responsibilities need to be taken care of, it is time to decide who can execute those responsibilities most effectively.
 Sometimes the burden of care falls predominantly on one family member.
 This is not only unfair, it can lead to burnout and hard feelings.
 Everyone is busy, so dividing the tasks among several family members helps to alleviate the burden and can make providing care a joy rather than an obligation.
 Thinking outside the box and utilizing all available resources can help everyone.
 A few examples may include:

-- assume power of attorney so your loved one's resources remain safe and are allocated effectively.
+- Online banking and bill paying is a great resource for taking care of the finances for your aging relative - one or more family members can assume power of attorney so your loved one's resources remain safe and are allocated effectively.

 - Transportation can be carried out by high-school or college-age relatives.
 They generally have more convenient times available to take their aging relative to social events, medical appointments or shopping.
 Including a once-a-week lunch or dinner date is a great idea too.
 Chances are, your loved one will appreciate having the opportunity to spend time with younger family members and planning some social time together will help alleviate the sting of losing driving privileges.
 As a family, provide compensation to help offset the costs of gasoline and meals; all working family members can contribute a nominal amount so no one is overburdened.